bornhack/noc/README.md

 - [ ] Electrical tools, screwdriver with voltage tester
 - [ ] Wire stripper, cable crimping tools whatever

+Notes:
+in 2018 wifi is handled by a dedicated resource, outside of NOC Also servers are handled by the server team

 Build-up - prioritized
 - [ ] Setup core router
 - [ ] Setup core switching